neagle/smartgame/README.md

 	}

 You'll still have to [read up a little bit on the way SGFs work](http://www.red-bean.com/sgf/index.html), but the structure is a simple and straightforward representation of the SGF in JS form.

+Want an easy way to navigate and manipulate that game?
+Check out [smartgamer](https://www.npmjs.com/package/smartgamer).

 License
 =======